PkmX/lcamera/README.md

  * Burst: Control whether burst capturing is enabled.
 If enabled, the camera will capture 7 DNG images at maximum resolution at 30 fps.
 (Note that JPEG output is disabled during burst capturing.)
  * Focus Stacking: If enabled, the camera will capture a series of images ranging from infinity focus and to the nearest focus distance possible.
  * Exposure Bracketing: If enabled, the camera will capture a series of 7 images ranging from -3 to +3 EV of the standard expousre.
 (Only the shutter speed is varied, the ISO stays the same)
+* Photo/Video: Switch between photo capturing and video recording mode.
+The video is recorded at maximum resolution (3264x2448) at 30 fps (may be lower if you choose a slow shutter speed), encoded with H.264 at 35000kbps and AAC-LC in MP4 container.
+Focus distance and exposure are adjustable during recording.

 If you are looking for a stopwatch to test the burst capture feature, check out [this jsfiddle](http://jsfiddle.net/jw2z5eeu/).

-After capturing, both DNG and JPEG files will be saved in `/sdcard/DCIM/Camera/` directory.
+After capturing, output files will be saved to the `/sdcard/DCIM/Camera/` directory.
 Note that each DNG image is 15.36 MiB in size, so make sure you have plenty of free space available!

 ### Working with DNG files